ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/glossary.md

 A type of software license that allows users to view the software's code.
 Open-source code is openly available to anyone.
-Using open-source software and publishing our code with open-source licenses ensures that our users can easily understand and reproduce our analysis.
+Using open-source software and publishing your code with open-source licenses ensures that your users can easily understand and reproduce your analysis.

 Open-source programming languages are free to use.
 We recommend using Python and R, which support the good practices outlined in this guidance.